 UCF: Following an eight-year career as an NFL linebacker, Ruud got his start in coaching on the Nebraska staff as a defensive intern in 2014.
 Ruud then served as a quality control administrator on Frost's staff at UCF in 2016 and 2017, helping the Knights to the greatest two-year turnaround in modern college football history, including a 13-0 record in 2017, when UCF was the nation's only unbeaten team and won the American Athletic Conference title and the Peach Bowl.

 Ruud is in his fourth season overall working with defensive coordinator Erik Chinander.
 Ruud helped Chinander's UCF defense make dramatic improvements, especially in takeaways.
 The Knights were also among the top teams in the nation in takeaways, with their 58 takeaways in 2016 and 2017 ranking third among FBS schools in that time period.

 Ruud boasts extensive knowledge of the linebacker position from his playing days.
 He totaled a school-record 432 tackles in his Nebraska career, 90 more than any other Husker.
 He was a freshman All-American, a three-time All-Big 12 selection and a 2004 third-team All-American.
 Ruud played in the 2002 Rose Bowl, when Nebraska battled Miami for the national championship.

-Ruud earned his bachelor's degree in business management from Nebraska in 2005, and he was a three-time first-team academic All-Big 12 honoree.
+Ruud graduated with a degree in business management from Nebraska in 2005.
 He and his wife, Jenna, have two sons, Brooks and Hudson.

 2018-present: Nebraska, Assistant Coach (Inside Lienbackers)